 How to get to Gljúfrabúi Waterfall

-To get to Gljúfrabúi Waterfall, you need to drive on the Golden Circle Route in direction to Seljalandsfoss.
+To get to Gljúfrabúi Waterfall, you need to drive on the Golden Circle Route in the direction of Seljalandsfoss.
 Once you get there, you need to follow the path on the left side from Seljalandsfoss.
 After 500 m you will see the sign for it and you need to go inside the cave.

 # Seljavallalaug hot springs –“Abandoned pool”

-The abandoned pool is still called one of the hidden gems in Iceland, although it’s getting more and more popular (as many of other places in this highly visited country).
+The abandoned pool is still called one of the hidden gems in Iceland, although it’s getting more and more popular (as many of the other places in this highly visited country).
 It is still worth a visit though!
 When we went there, we saw some people, but not many, so we could enjoy the peace of the area.
-You can read more about it and other Icelandic hot pools here.

 How to get to Seljavallalaug